-- Describe the mechanisms in place to receive and respond to consumer complaints and feedback.
-The Company is engaged in EPC project which is duly assessed by the client either directly or through project management contractors.
-The Project wise progress review as well modification of complaints related to environment, health and safety are discussed with clients at project office periodically. - 2.
+- 1. Describe the mechanisms in place to receive and respond to consumer complaints and feedback.
+The Company is construction company to deliver projects for its clients.
+It does not have any end consumer as Stake holders. - 2.
 Turnover of products and/ services as a percentage of turnover from all products/service that carry information about:

-As a percentage to total turn over

-Environmental and social parameters relevant to the products N.A

-Safe and responsible usage N.A

-Recycling and/or safe disposal N.A
+As a percentage to total turn over Environmental and social parameters relevant to the products we don't have consumer product or product range Safe and responsible usage we don't have consumer product or product range Recycling and/or safe disposal we don't have consumer product or product range